Vincit/objection-find/README.md

     // relation expression.
 Check out objection.js for more info.
     'eager': '[children, movies, parent.movies]',

+    // Fetch only count of entries that satisfy given criteria.
+Value can include optional alias parameter, e. g. 'id as countId'. '*' is a valid value.
+    'count': 'id',

     // Select a range starting from index 0 'rangeStart': 0,